Janet Delaney

 Janet Delaney (born 1952) is an American photographer and educator based in Berkeley, California.
-Her books include South of Market (2013) and Public Matters (2018).
+Her books include South of Market (2013), Public Matters (2018), and Red Eye to New York (2021), all published by MACK, and Too Many Products Too Much Pressure (2025) published by Deadbeat Club.

 Life and work

 Born in 1952 in Compton, California, Delaney relocated to the San Francisco Bay Area in 1971.
 She received a BFA with honors from San Francisco State University (1975), and an MFA from the San Francisco Art Institute (1981).

 Teaching

 Delaney was a professor at the College of San Mateo from 1980 to 1991.
 She was a guest professor at Santa Clara University during 1986, 1989, and 1995.
 She taught at the San Francisco Art Institute in 1991, 1994, 1997, 2014, and 2015.
-From 1998 to 2015, she was an Adjunct Professor in the Visual Studies department at the University of California, Berkeley.
+From 1998 to 2015, she was an adjunct professor in the Visual Studies department at the University of California, Berkeley.

 South of Market

 Delaney is best known for her series, South of Market, which she began in 1978 when she moved to the South of Market neighborhood of San Francisco, an area undergoing transition due to gentrification and urban renewal.
 Using a large format camera and color film, Delaney photographed her neighbors in their places of work, businesses, apartments, and out on the street.
 She also conducted oral interviews with many of her subjects and produced 35 mm slides, which she showed alongside her photographs in the exhibition Form Follows Finance: A Survey of the South of Market at SF Camerawork (1982) and the Nova Scotia College of Art and Design (1983).

 In 2013, Mack published the photographs with excerpts from the recorded interviews in South of Market 1978-1986, Delaney's first book.
 Two years later, the work was featured in the exhibition Janet Delaney: South of Market, at the de Young Museum, San Francisco from January to July, 2015.

 Delaney returned to the South of Market area to photograph the radical changes that had occurred in the decades since she first lived there, several examples of which were published in the catalogue that accompanied the show at the de Young.